Independiente Medellín

 Deportivo Independiente Medellín, also known as Independiente Medellín or DIM, is a Colombian professional football club based in Medellín that currently plays in the Categoría Primera A. They play their home games at Estadio Atanasio Girardot, which seats 40,943 people, and is also shared with city rivals Atlético Nacional.
-The team is dubbed "El Poderoso de la Montaña" (Mighty of the Mountain) due to Medellín's geographical location high in the Andes mountains.
+The team is dubbed "El Poderoso de la Montaña" (Mighty of the Mountain) due to Medellín's geographical location high in the Andes Mountains, and as a reference to the many amateur titles it won in its early years.

-Founded in 1913, Independiente Medellín has won the Categoría Primera A six times: in 1955, 1957, 2002–II, 2004–I, 2009–II, and 2016–I, and the Copa Colombia three times: in 1981, 2019, and 2020.
+Founded in 1913 as the second oldest club in Colombia, Independiente Medellín has won the Categoría Primera A six times: in 1955, 1957, 2002–II, 2004–I, 2009–II, and 2016–I, and the Copa Colombia three times: in 1981, 2019, and 2020.
 Its best performance at international level was in 2003, when the team reached the semifinals of the Copa Libertadores.

 Independiente Medellín has a rivalry with Atlético Nacional, and the teams face each other in El Clásico Paisa, which is considered one of the most important derbies in the country.

 History

 Early years

 Independiente Medellín was founded on 14 November 1913 under the name of Medellín Foot Ball Club by siblings Alberto, Luis, and Rafael Uribe Piedrahíta.
+The team played its first match against Sporting Medellín, who defeated them 11–0.

+The club won amateur titles in 1918, 1920, 1922, 1923 and 1930; with these titles it became one of the most important teams of Colombia at the time.

-The team played its first match with an amateur team called Sporting of Medellín, who defeated them 11–0.
-In 1948, Medellín joined professional football and played the first edition of the league.
+In 1948, Medellín joined professional football and played the first edition of the Colombian professional league.
 Medellín placed seventh out of 10 teams, winning seven matches.
 Their first match was a 4–0 defeat against América de Cali.
 Their first win was 3–2 against Junior.

+1950–1954: "La Danza del Sol"

-The next decade, Medellín signed Peruvian Segundo Castillo Varela, who won the 1939 South American Championship, the first title of his country, in a movement of what was known as El Dorado, when Colombian teams signed many foreign footballers.
+In 1950, Medellin signed many Peruvian footballers in a movement known as El Dorado, when Colombian teams signed many foreign footballers.
+Some of the players signed include brothers Constantino Perales and Agapito Perales, Segundo Castillo, Roberto Drago and Luis Guzmán Gonzales.
+This squad was dubbed "La Danza del Sol", and that season the club finished fourth with 34 points.

 Medellín did not play in 1952 and 1953 due to economic problems.
 In 1953, the club changed its entire administration and was renamed to its current name, Deportivo Independiente Medellín.

-First three titles
+In the club's first season back, the 1954 season, they finished third in the league table.
+1954 also marked the arrival of Argentine footballer José Manuel "El Charro" Moreno, who had won two South American championships with Argentina and many trophies at River Plate.